Axway/amplify-central/content/en/docs/manage_asset_catalog/_index.md

 ## What is an asset

-An asset is a grouping of API Services that:
+An asset is a grouping of API services that:

 * Are similar in nature but running on different data planes.
 For example, Petstore API 1.0 in Axway API Gateway and Petstore API 1.0 in Azure Gateway can be grouped in a Petstore API.